 The region consists of islands of coniferous forests in an enormous desert of arid terrains; it thus contains a unique biota composed of many endemic and endangered species.
 The conifer forests are unique to Mexico because they are the only multi-species Mediterranean-climate forests in the country.

 The conifer forests in the Sierra de Juárez are among the most important in Mexico because of the diversity of pine trees they contain.
 At least ten species of Pinus inhabit the steep slopes of the mountains of Baja California.

 San Pedro Martir is also home to some of the largest pine trees in Mexico: the Pinus lambertiana at up to 70 m (230 ft) in height, with cones of up to 70 cm (28 in) in length.

-Dominant species include Pinus quadrifolia, P. jeffreyi, P. contorta, P. lambertiana, Abies concolor, and Libocedrus decurren.
-The herbaceous stratum is formed by Bromus sp. and Artemisia tridentata.
+The herbaceous stratum is formed by Bromus sp. and big sagebrush (Artemisia tridentata).
 Epiphytes and fungi are abundant throughout the forests.

 Characteristic mammals include Ornate shrew (Sorex ornatus), puma (Puma concolor), fringed Myotis bat (Myotis thysanodes), California chipmunk (Tamias obscurus), bobcat (Lynx rufus), coyote (Canis latrans), and bighorn sheep (Ovis canadensis).

 Birds include the rare bald eagle (Haliaeetus leucocephalus), California condor (Gymnogyps californianus), pinyon jay (Gymnohinus cyanocephalus) and white-breasted nuthatch (Sitta carolinensis).